shutter-network/rolling-shutter/docs/event.md

 ### RLP Encoding Details

-The RLP encoding format for the core structures is:
+The RLP encoding format for the core structures are just nested RLP lists.
+The named object definitions below are for clarification purposes only:

 ```
 EventTriggerDefinition := {